NikhilKumarMutyala/Coin-Changes-Dynamic-Programming-and-Greedy-Algorithm-/README.md

 b.
 Describe a greedy algorithm to make change consisting of quarters, dimes, nickels, and pennies.
 Prove that your algorithm yields an optimal solution.
 Implement your algorithm and test your solution.

 c.
-Suppose that the available coins are in the denominations that are powers of c, i.e., the denominations are c^0, c^1, ...., c^k for some integers c>1 and k>= 0.
+Suppose that the available coins are in the denominations that are powers of c, i.e., the denominations are c<sup>0</sup>, c<sup>1</sup>, ...., c<sup>k</sup> for some integers c>1 and k>= 0.
 Show that the greedy algorithm always yields an optimal solutions.

 Please submit your source codes, corresponding proofs, and a screenshot of execution results.